 John gritted his teeth and tried to look unconcerned.
 Stood as they now were, at the very front of the crowd, they heard every one of Morgan’s cries as the punishment commenced, administered by a monk from the abbey in Moissart.
 Each of the last few lashes produced sprays of blood.
 When Morgan was released from his bonds, he slumped to the floor.

 The Earl climbed the steps up to the porch and addressed the crowd.
 ‘You have seen the Prince’s justice administered,’ he said.
 ‘Tell everyone that your good citizens have nothing to fear from our army.’

 As the crowd slowly dispersed, Lord James went personally to supervise Morgan’s treatment.

 ‘He is one of our best archers.
 We certainly don’t want to lose him,’ he explained.

 Within the hour the expeditionary force was ready to leave.
 John made a point of helping with the packing up and worked harder than he had ever done.
 He felt that by the time he climbed into his saddle, a great measure of the resentment towards him he had sensed the previous night had faded.

-He noticed that the Earl lost no time in issuing orders to both Lord James and Jean de Grailley.
-The Earl made sure that everyone knew that the day’s destination was Casteleingest, where the first of the abbeys which had been identified by the Toulousains could be found.
+He noticed that the Earl lost no time in issuing orders to both Lord James and Jean de Grailly.
+The Earl made sure that everyone knew that the day’s destination was Montauban, where the first of the abbeys which had been identified by the Toulousains could be found.
 He also made sure that everyone knew their roles once they got there.